Arrange The Following In Correct Sequence

 • Implicit Time Indicators: These are less direct but still provide temporal context.
 They suggest an order through words like "before," "after," "then," "finally," "subsequently," "previously," "initially," and "eventually."

 • Contextual Clues: Understanding the broader context is crucial.
 If you know the historical period or the nature of a process, you can often infer the sequence of events even without explicit time markers.
-Take this: knowing the stages of a plant's life cycle helps to arrange its growth stages logically Which is the point..
+Here's one way to look at it: knowing the stages of a plant's life cycle helps to arrange its growth stages logically Nothing fancy..

 • Cause and Effect: Identifying cause-and-effect relationships can help establish sequence.
 An event that is a consequence of another must logically follow it in time.